If your doctor suspects that you have dermatomyositis, he or she might suggest some of the following tests:

 - Skin or muscle biopsy.
 A small piece of skin or muscle is removed for laboratory analysis.
 A skin sample can help confirm the diagnosis of dermatomyositis.
 A muscle biopsy might reveal inflammation in your muscles or other problems, such as damage or infection.
 If the skin biopsy confirms the diagnosis, a muscle biopsy might not be necessary.

 There's no cure for dermatomyositis, but treatment can improve your skin and your muscle strength and function.

 Medications used to treat dermatomyositis include:

 - Corticosteroids.
-Drugs such as prednisone can control dermatomyositis symptoms quickly.
+Drugs such as prednisone (Rayos) can control dermatomyositis symptoms quickly.
 But prolonged use can have serious side effects.
-So your doctor, after prescribing a relatively high dose to control your symptoms, might gradually reduce as your symptoms improve.
+So your doctor, after prescribing a relatively high dose to control your symptoms, might gradually reduce the dose as your symptoms improve.

 - Antimalarial medications.
 For a persistent rash, your doctor might prescribe an antimalarial medication, such as hydroxychloroquine (Plaquenil).

 - Sunscreens.
 Protecting your skin from sun exposure by applying sunscreen and wearing protective clothing and hats is important for managing the rash of dermatomyositis.

 Depending on the severity of your symptoms, your doctor might suggest:

 - Physical therapy.
 A physical therapist can show you exercises to help maintain and improve your strength and flexibility and advise you about an appropriate level of activity.

 - Speech therapy.
 If your swallowing muscles are affected, speech therapy can help you learn how to compensate for those changes.